-Are you eager to start exploring the Meraki APIs, but don’t know where to start?
+Are you eager to start exploring the Meraki API, but don’t know where to start?

-This article will help you understand what’s are Meraki APIs and how’s Cisco Meraki leveraging them.
+This article will help you understand what are the Meraki API and how’s Cisco Meraki leveraging them.
 It will also guide you through the first steps you’ll need to follow to get started with the API.

-You can expect to have a much deeper understanding of the Cisco Meraki APIs by the time you’re done!
+You can expect to have a much deeper understanding of the Cisco Meraki API by the time you’re done!

 Starting out as simply Meraki in 2006, the then start-up revolutionized how engineers think about networking as they introduced a solution built completely on the cloud, while also replacing outdated CLI’s with their modern dashboard.

 Since its acquisition by Cisco Systems in 2012, Cisco Meraki has expanded massively to offer a wide array of cloud-based networking equipment such as wireless routers, switches, cameras, and more.

 Cisco Meraki prides itself on the simplicity of its solution.
 Their slogan in fact is ‘Work Simple’.
 Network Engineers have been raving about the cloud platform for years now because of how easy it is to configure the hardware via the cloud.

 As we know though, in the world of networking, things don’t always remain simple.
 Implementations can easily get complicated because of the diversity of user requirements.
 If Meraki began addressing all these complex cases and built-in functionality for each of them, then it would have to be at the cost of their simplicity.

 This is precisely why Cisco Meraki has opened the floodgates to their dashboard with the APIs.
 They have invested heavily in enabling their APIs to be easily accessible by users.
 This means partners and developers can build unique solutions to address their special use cases while taking advantage of Meraki’s intuitive interface.